Moghan History, Family Crest & Coats of Arms

-England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
+Moghan is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Moghan family lived in Kent.
-The name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Moion, near St. Lo, Normandy.
+The name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Moion, near St. Lo, Normandy, "where the site of their castle is still to be seen.
+Wace tells us that 'old William de Moion had with him many companions' and the battle of Hastings, and one of Leland's rolls of the Norman conquerors is nothing but a list of those who came in the train of 'Monseir William de Moion le Veil, le plus noble de tout l'ouste."

 Early Origins of the Moghan family